AVidhanR/MobileAppDevelopment/MAD_WEEK_13/README.md

 # Colors Menu

+> Create an application that will change color of the screen, based on selected options from the menu.
 - Create a new project in **Android Studio** named **Colors Menu** (name should me absolute because in `MainActivity.java` the imported package name is **colorsmenu**)
 - Add the below `XML` code in `activity_main.xml` of your project.